PennyLaneAI/qml/videos.rst

     Learn what makes quantum computing so different from classical computing, and explore techniques for training and machine learning with quantum computers.

-.. youtube:: tvVnjVa3ErY
+.. youtube-video:: tvVnjVa3ErY
     :title: PennyLane - Automatic differentiation and machine learning of quantum computations
     :author: Josh Izaac (Xanadu)

     Introducing PennyLane, a Python-based software framework for optimization and machine learning of quantum and hybrid quantum-classical computations.

-.. youtube:: Xh9pUu3-WxM
+.. youtube-video:: Xh9pUu3-WxM
     :title: Innovating machine learning with near-term quantum computing
     :author: Maria Schuld (Xanadu)